Display Accessibility Tools

 We are proud to be part of Michigan State University’s Science Festival, a free event that celebrates STEAM (science, technology, engineering, art, and mathematics) in the spring.
 We share lessons and experiences in plant Biodiversity, Awareness, and Stewardship by creating fun and interactive activities for people of all ages.
 Some of the activities the Herbarium has done in years past include tours of the MSU Herbarium and conservatory, with information about history, importance, and collections; hands on exploration of microscopic plant parts and lichens; educational coloring pages; mount-your-own specimen activities; and exhibits about poisonous and tropical plants.

-Every February around Darwin’s birthday (February 12th), the MSU Museum hosts Darwin Discovery Day.
-The MSU Herbarium brings specimens and other materials centered on a theme relating to plant Biodiversity, Awareness, and Stewardship.
+Every February, the MSU Museum hosts SciCurious, and event for the public to get a behind-the-scenes look at MSU's natural history collections.
+The MSU Herbarium brings specimens and other materials centered around plant biodiversity.
 Our exhibits in years past have included plant defenses, pollinators and passion flowers, lichen fluorescence, and our changing flora in MSU’s Baker woodlot.

-Also in spring, Michigan State University hosts hands-on science and art activities centering on plants for Fascination of Plants Day.
-The MSU Herbarium joins in on the fun by bringing along plant specimens for attendees to challenge their abilities to match seeds to specimens in a fun mini-game, and learn about adaptations seeds use to disperse by using microscopes.
+Also in spring, the Michigan State University Horticulture Gardens hosts a day in the garden to "celery-brate" plant sciences by offering a wide variety of hands-on activites, showcasing green careers, and highlighting the wondrous world of plants used in textiles, food and drink, beauty products, art, and more.
+The MSU Herbarium joins in on the fun by bringing along plant specimens to showcase.
+Past events included activities where attendees tested their abilities to match seeds to specimens in a fun mini-game, and looked under microscopes to learn about seed dispersal strategies.

 Primary and Secondary School Involvement